-Following the announcement on 7 January 2020 that there will be a review of IR35 before the off-payroll changes for the private sector come into effect, the way Government has presented the review is being interpreted as tacit confirmation that the changes to off-payroll working will be going ahead.
+Following the announcement on 7 January 2020 that there would be a review of IR35 before the off-payroll changes for the private sector come into effect, the way Government has subsequently confirmed that the rules apply from 6 April 2021.

 Since being launched at the time of the public sector IR35 reforms in 2017, CEST has evolved both in response to feedback from users and tax professionals as well as tracking some aspects of recent Tribunal decisions on employment status.
 In particular it is noted that inputting the details of the Albatel case (where it was held to be outside IR35) into CEST at the time resulted in a determination of deemed employment.
 Our contemporary Tax Journal article covers this in more detail.

 HMRC has consistently stated that CEST will continue to develop and the latest version was released in late 2019.
 As with previous versions of CEST the initial questions are concerned with identifying on what basis the questions are being completed, through what medium the worker in question is operating and whether they hold an office position at the end client.
 However, this background section asks no questions to establish in which industry the worker is operating: this is a missed opportunity as it would give scope to reflect the fact that certain industries (such as film and TV production) have derogations from the standard employment status tests.

 Having established the parameters, the questions progress to the substantive employment status questions.
 While HMRC has designed the tool to be used by non-tax professionals, it should be noted that most of the questions do not contain separate supporting guidance or examples to help the responder understand the context of the question.

 The first series of substantive questions addressing the key employment status tests concerns personal service.
 Unlike previous versions of CEST where, if the worker had an unfettered right of substitution, there would be no further questions asked, the current version still continues.